Declaration of Istanbul

 The Declaration of Istanbul is a document regarding human organ transplantation as a business.
 It was created at the Istanbul Summit on Organ Trafficking and Transplant Tourism held from 30 April to 1 May 2008 in Istanbul, Turkey.
-The Declaration clarifies the issues of transplant tourism, trafficking and commercialism and provides ethical guidelines for practice in organ donation and transplantation.
+The Declaration clarifies the issues of transplant tourism, trafficking and commercialism, and provides ethical guidelines for practice in organ donation and transplantation.
 Since the creation of the declaration, over 100 countries have endorsed the principles.
 Some nations have subsequently strengthened their laws against commercial organ trade, including China, Israel, the Philippines, and Pakistan.

 History

 As a consequence of the widespread shortage of organs and the increasing ease of Internet communication, organ trafficking and transplant tourism have become global problems accounting for an estimated 10% of organ transplants that are performed annually around the world.
-Organ trafficking, transplant tourism and transplant commercialism threaten to undermine the nobility and legacy of transplantation worldwide because of the reality associated with these practices - the vulnerable in resource poor countries (such as the illiterate and impoverished, undocumented immigrants, prisoners, and political or economic refugees) are exploited for their organs as a major source of organs for the rich patient-tourists who are prepared to travel and can afford to purchase organs.
+Organ trafficking, transplant tourism and transplant commercialism threaten to undermine the ethics and legacy of transplantation worldwide because of the reality associated with these practices - the vulnerable in resource poor countries (such as the illiterate and impoverished, undocumented immigrants, prisoners, and political or economic refugees) are exploited as a source of organs for rich patient-tourists who are prepared to travel and can afford to purchase organs.